Aditya-1703-source/Fake-News-Detection/README.md

 print(classification_report(y_test, model.predict(X_test)))

-These visualizations help confirm that the model not only performs well numerically but also behaves as expected when applied to real-world data.
+These visualizations help confirm that the model not only performs well numerically but also behaves as expected when applied to real-world data....